 The idea is that these “tests” should be easy for a sober person to pass.
 However, this is not always accurate, and it can be easy for an officer to claim you failed the test simply if you seemed wobbly, for example.
 It’s important to know that you are not required to take these tests.
 Most DUI lawyers would recommend politely declining these tests without providing a reason.

-If you did perform a field sobriety tests during your arrest, your lawyer can look for ways to fight the test results.
+If you did perform a field sobriety test during your arrest, your lawyer can look for ways to fight the test results.

 Along with the field sobriety tests, you’ll likely be asked to blow into a handheld device known as a breathalyzer.